Bound entangled singlet-like states for quantum metrology: Introduction

+We plotted Eq.~(\ref{eq:fqwhitenoise12}) in Fig.~\ref{fig:FQnoisy}.
+We also indicated the bounds for $p$ for states that are still useful for metrology.
+We will present these bounds when discussing robustness of metrological usefulness.

-The structure of the paper is as follows.
+The structure of this paper is as follows.
 In Sec.~\ref{sec:mot}, we give further motivations for our work.
-In Sec.~\ref{sec:QFIreview}, we review the task of quantum metrology in linear interferometers and also define quantum Fisher information, a key quantity in quantum metrology.
+In Sec.~\ref{sec:QFIreview}, we review quantum metrology in linear interferometers and also define quantum Fisher information, a key quantity in quantum metrology.
 In Sec.~\ref{sec:QFIppt}, the first family of ($2d\times 2d$)-dimensional PPT states described in Ref.~\cite{Badziag} is presented.
 We calculate the quantum Fisher information for this construction.
 In Sec.~\ref{sec:TVnum}, we present the second construction based on the numerical results of Ref.~\cite{Toth18} and give the quantum Fisher information for this class of states.
+In Sec.~\ref{sec:GenHam}, we argue that the state we present provides the largest metrological gain possible, even if we consider other Hamiltonians.
 In Sec.~\ref{sec:disc}, we discuss the conjecture that the presented states have the possible best metrological performance among bipartite PPT states of a given dimension.
 In the Appendices, we present some details of our calculations.